 Good news — Rock Park Bridge (a.k.a.
 Iron Bridge) has reopened after almost 3 year long closure.
 You can again arrive by foot from the train station or by bicycle along the trail.
 This puts us again onto the major cycle routes through Devon and cross country.

 Breakfast inclusive bookings are only available for bookings from this website and only for the entirety of your stay.
 You can find alternative breakfast options nearby.
-If you booked with us directly (not via travel agent like Expedia or AirBnB), we can add breakfasts to your booking with a day's notice and we are happy to consider special requests.
+If you booked with us directly (not via travel agent like Expedia or AirBnB), we can add breakfasts to your booking with one day notice and we are happy to consider special requests.

-Weirholme Breakfast for two persons for £20.
-Please note that we do not offer the breakfast for only one person.
+Weirholme Breakfast for two persons for £30 per day.
+Please note that we do not offer the breakfast for one person.
 The breakfast includes a selection of continental and hot options du jour and is available at an arranged time between and or, if preordered, at an earlier time from to .

 If you are travelling on business, or if you prefer a lighter or flexibile option, we provide an in-room Express Breakfast (£6 for one and £12 for two).